jonathanaakin/data_hunters/README.md

 --------------
 We will follow the process for adding new data outlined below and modified from the `openintro` package.

 If you are a better visual learner, there is a screencast linked at the bottom of this page.
+Those new to GitHub and/or contributing to open source projects via on GitHub may wish to complete [this tutorial](https://npaterno.github.io/left_coast_stats/open_source_workflow.html) to get more comforable with the general process.

 The following steps use the **devtools** and **usethis** packages for various steps.
 We recommend using this process when suggesting new